Black stork: Status and conservation

 Since 1998, the black stork has been rated as a species of least concern on the IUCN Red List of Endangered Species.
 This is because it has a large range—more than 20,000 km2 (7,700 mi2)—and because its population is thought not to have declined by 30% over ten years or three generations and thus is not a rapid enough decline to warrant a vulnerable rating.
 Even so, the state of the population overall is unclear, and although it is widespread, it is not abundant anywhere.
-Black stork numbers have declined for many years in western Europe, and the species has been extirpated as a breeding bird from the northwestern edge of its range, including the Netherlands and the Nordics (for example, small numbers used to breed in Denmark and Sweden, but none verified after the 1950s).
+Black stork numbers have declined for many years in western Europe, and the species has been extirpated as a breeding bird from the northwestern edge of its range, including the Netherlands and Scandinavia (for example, small numbers used to breed in Denmark and Sweden, but none verified after the 1950s).
 The population in India—a major wintering ground—is declining.
 Previously a regular winter visitor to the Mai Po Marshes, it is now seldom seen there, and appears to be in decline in China overall.
 Its habitat is changing rapidly in much of eastern Europe and Asia.
 Various conservation measures have been taken, including Wetlands International's Conservation Action Plan for African black storks, which focuses on improving the wintering conditions of the birds which breed in Europe.
 It is protected by the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Hunters threaten the black stork in some countries of southern Europe and Asia, such as Pakistan, and breeding populations may have been eliminated there.
 The black stork vanished from the Ticino River valley in northern Italy, with hunting a likely contributor.
 In 2005, black storks were released into the Parco Lombardo del Ticino in an attempt to re-establish the species there.

-Since October 2021, the black stork has been classified as Moderately Depleted by the IUCN.
+Since October 2021, the black stork has been classified as Moderately Depleted by the IUCN Green Status of Species.